 The village is one of Tenerife’s prettiest, with clusters of small, white houses nestled in verdant vegetation between the Masca and Madre del Agua gorges.
 Mountains soar on three sides, but there’s still a view of the ocean.
 This was one of the last refuges of the Canaries’ original Guanche people during Spain’s conquest of the islands in the late 15th century.

-The restaurants serve local specialities made from fresh ingredients, there are craft shops selling traditional goods, and a hike in the gorge showcases seven million years of geology.
+Restaurants here serve local specialities made from fresh ingredients and there are craft shops selling traditional goods if you’re seeking a unique souvenir.
+A hike in the gorge showcases seven million years of geology.

 Jungle Park near Los Cristianos is home to a multitude of wildlife.
 You can meet lemurs, leopards, sea lions, orangutans and penguins, and see the zoo’s resident birds of prey in action in their exhibition show.
 There’s also an 800m toboggan track if that’s your bag.
 Prices start from €28 per adult, €22 for 5- to 10-year-olds, and €12 for under 5s.